puppeteer/puppeteer/docs/api/puppeteer.browsercontext.md

 **Extends:** [EventEmitter](./puppeteer.eventemitter.md)&lt;[BrowserContextEvents](./puppeteer.browsercontextevents.md)&gt;

 ## Remarks

+In Chrome all non-default contexts are incognito, and [default browser context](./puppeteer.browser.defaultbrowsercontext.md) might be incognito if you provide the `--incognito` argument when launching the browser.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `BrowserContext` class.